 b.
 1981, Mexico City, Mexico

-She is currently a nominee for the Prix Elysée, the Musée de l'Elysée's prize for mid-career artists.
-In 2017 she was selected for FOAM Museum's Talent award for Nicephora, a research project about the representation of women that she started during BMW's Art & Culture Residency at the Nicéphore Niépce Museum in 2015.
-In 2012 she was voted International Photographer of the Year by the Lucie Awards with her work Becoming South Sudan, and in 2011 was awarded the HSBC Prize for Photography with work about image and belief in Mexico: The Road to Tepeyac.
+In 2020, she won the MAST Foundation Prize for her work Apparent Femininity.
+In 2017, she was a finalist for the Prix Elysée and was selected for FOAM Museum's Talent award for Nicephora, a research project about the representation of women that she started during BMW's Art & Culture Residency at the Nicéphore Niépce Museum in 2015.
+In 2012, she was voted International Photographer of the Year by the Lucie Awards for Becoming South Sudan, and in 2011 was awarded the HSBC Prize for Photography for The Road to Tepeyac.